rackerlabs/support-how-to/content/exchange/upgrading-your-exchange-version.md

 - Mailbox size
 - Total size of attachments
 - Number of mailboxes on the domain
 - Provisioning delays in our Exchange environment.
 See the [System Status Page](http://status.apps.rackspace.com/) for notice on this type of issue.

   **Note:** It is not possible to estimate the length of time a migration will take because of the variance in the items listed above.

 #### Do I need to reconfigure my mobile devices?

-Yes, all mobile devices must be reconfigured.
+Yes, you must reconfigure all mobile devices.
 For all ActiveSync devices, you can either update the existing settings or remove the account and then add it again.
 Blackberry Enterprise Server 5 is not compatible with Exchange.
 For Blackberry devices with software version 10.0 and later using ActiveSync, no reconfiguration is necessary.

 #### Will I have access to the control panel during the migration?

 Yes, but it is important that you do not make any changes to your domain.
-Making changes to the domain being migrated during the migration causes issues.
+Making changes to the domain being migrated, during the migration, causes issues.